sesamemaki/BurcuBayram/README.md

 ### Hi there 👋

-After I graduated from Biology and worked in the clinical research industry for 6 years, I decided to change the industry and started learning React.
+After I graduated from Biology and worked in the clinical research industry for 6 years.
+I decided to change my path and started learning React.
 After completing the trainings in Udemy and Freecodecamp (certified), I tried to rewrite a web application developed by non-modern technologies with React.
 Now I am in a React Bootcamp.

 <div>